turingschool/curriculum/source/projects/event_reporter.markdown

 ### Evaluation Criteria

-These projects will be peer assessed using a test script and the following rubric:
+These projects will be peer assessed using test scripts and the following rubric:

 1. Correctness
   * 4: All results are correct